nadezhda-poliakova/rules/.zencoder/rules/py/py-instruction.md

 This file contains rules and instructions for working with Python files.

-Start your response with "I use the instruction py-instruction"
+Insert in your response with "I use the instruction py-instruction"